uf-mil/mil/Visual-SLAM.md

 # Questions
 * Do we need to enhance the simulator to support visual SLAM activities?
 * Do we need better cameras?
+* Should we consider using a signed Distance Function (SFD) for mapping?
+The researchers at TMU show that is significantly faster than Octrees and claim that it is robust to noise and occlusion.
+Their paper [5] is listed under reference.

 # Notes
 * Down-camera and forward camera SLAM are almost certainly different problems.
 Each works with remarkably different scene disparity, and the forward cameras work with much more occlusion than the down-camera